 After my 18 laps I gave up the baton and almost got a (well-deserved) penalty for my pit stop.
 I took the pit stop at the right speed, but I got too close to the driver change point and delayed my braking too much...
 Result: we changed drivers 5 meters from where we were supposed to and I almost ate the pit stop.
 I went in like an elephant into a junkyard.

 I think I can remember that when I started to change drivers we were in the same position, 10th or 11th, but as I said, the continuous changes of drivers would be what would weigh down our race strategy.

 At the end of the third round, we had to refuel.
 We arrived quite close, and with an empty tank it took us one minute and twenty seconds to fill the tank and change drivers.
 Here we lost a few positions, but all the teams had to make a similar stop, so the times were going to be similar.

-The race continued without any major reports, except when our fourth driver received a light touch on the braking in support of the second (fastest) corner that sent him off track.
-The kart that was running in second position at that moment threw itself into the overtaking position by touching our number 40 slightly from behind.
-Luckily Pedro was able to react by masterfully saving the situation.
-What could have been not only a major waste of time but a "curious" scare, ended with a simple excursion through the grass that simply cost us a couple of seconds.
+The race continued without any major incidents, except when our fourth driver received a slight touch in the braking in support of the second corner (the fastest one) that sent him off the track.
+The kart that at that moment was running in second position, launched itself into the overtaking, slightly touching our number 40 from behind.
+Fortunately Pedro was able to react, saving the situation masterfully.
+What could have been not only an important loss of time but also a "curious" scare, ended with a simple excursion through the grass that only cost us a couple of seconds.